predictables/predictables/README.md

 pip install predictables
 ```

-Until then, can build my docker dev container:
+Until then, can build my docker dev container (from root) to see where I am:

 ```Docker
 docker build -t predictables-dev docker run -it -p 4000:80 --name predictables-dev predictables-dev
 ```

+This will build a container with Python 3.11 and install all necessary packages to run predictables (or at least enough to make all my tests run).

 ## Features